Eltham College 11 plus guide

 Maths

-Candidates sit a 45-minute written Maths paper that includes both multiple-choice questions and problem-solving questions.
+The maths paper is a written test lasting 45 minutes.
+It includes both multiple-choice questions and longer problem-solving questions.
 Calculators are not permitted.

 Verbal reasoning